SortaCore/MMF2Exts/DarkEdif/#MFAs and documentation/DarkEdif MultiTargeting.md

 ¹ = You will have to include the "Depends on" iOS arch and build for the VS arch if targeting those.
 ² = If running Xcode under [Rosetta translation], you can run x86_64 code on an ARM64 host machine, but that's not recommnded.
-³ = Xcode will no longer build for armv6, if using iOS SDK 5.0 or above, or XCode 4.5 and above.
+³ = Xcode will no longer build for armv6, if using iOS SDK 5.0 or above, or Xcode 4.5 and above.
 DarkEdif technically supports it, but we make no promises all the rest of Apple's tools will play nice.

 #### Including extra architectures
 Apple uses extra architectures, but the table above is hard-coded into PostBuildTool.